nrjacks/nrjacks.github.io/README.md

-# BYUI DS Portfolio Template
+# BYU-I DS Portfolio Template
 ## Building a Quarto Portfolio

 A template for a portfolio developed with Quarto and hosted on GitHub.